Skip to main content

 Get the first and last value seen (by _time):

-See the aggregation functions reference for the complete list.
+See the aggregate functions reference for the complete list.

 Conditional counting